Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit usage guidance: 'Use this to audit feed health' and explains how to interpret failed feeds.
-However, it does not explicitly mention when not to use this tool or alternatives like meta_ads_feeds_create for creating feeds.
+Provides explicit usage guidance: 'Use this to audit feed health' and explains that feed status issues cause missing products in DPA.
+Does not explicitly mention when not to use or alternatives, but context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.